kfremgen97/Travel-App/readme.md

 2. Install required dependencies via ( npm install )

-3. Build the project via (npm run webpack-build-prod)
+3. Build the project via (npm run webpack-prod)
     - This allows for offline usage via service workers if your browser allows

 4. After the project is built start the server via ( npm run server-start )